Specify your Tailwind bottom navigation Action component requirements below

 Verify functionality and styling before launching your component.
 Iterate and refine using our VS Code plugin.

-What is Tailwind bottom navigation action component?
+What is the Tailwind bottom navigation action component?

-How to use Tailwind bottom navigation actions?
+How do you use Tailwind bottom navigation actions?

-How to style Tailwind bottom navigation actions?
+How do you style Tailwind bottom navigation actions?